 The State requires reports from all individuals that have knowledge of an event and links reports together so screeners can compare reports and determine if a report of an involved party is missing or inaccurate.
 Onsite inspections through Residential Licensing and investigations of reports of harm by Adult Protective Services or critical incidents by Quality Assurance may also identify when a reporter failed to report.
 When necessary, SDS works with the provider to develop and implement a Corrective Action Plan.
 The Quality Assurance unit monitors the Corrective Action Plan and collaborates with the Provider Certification and Compliance unit as part of the renewal of certification review, or whenever necessary to address risks to participant health and safety.
-SDS certification staff review providers' training and medication error reporting compliance when renewing certification.
+SDS certification staff review providers' training and medication error reporting compliance at time of renewal certification which is every two years.